bklynate/nycjobportal/README.md

 # NYC JOB PORTAL

-This web application is built with React, Redux, Webpack, Prettier, Eslint, Babel, and Express.
+This web application is built with Preact X, React, Redux, Webpack, Prettier, Eslint, Babel, and Express.

 ## Installation